Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

     - [x] 3.2.6.
 Record the result of the manual verification and ESLint run in a results log.
 (Logged in results.log)
     - [ ] 3.2.7.
 Commit the changes to git if all checks pass.
   - [ ] 3.3.
 Implement levelManager.js to select the current level, load the appropriate structure blueprint, and manage difficulty settings.
-    - [ ] 3.3.1.
+    - [x] 3.3.1.
 Implement level selection logic.
+(Implemented and tested in levelManager.js)
-    - [ ] 3.3.2.
+    - [x] 3.3.2.
 Implement blueprint loading logic.
+(Implemented, tested, and works with Vite dev server)
-    - [ ] 3.3.3.
+    - [x] 3.3.3.
 Implement difficulty management logic.
+(Difficulty can be set, queried, and emits events; filtering works)
-    - [ ] 3.3.4.
+    - [x] 3.3.4.
 Run ESLint on levelManager.js.
+(0 errors, 0 warnings)
-    - [ ] 3.3.5.
+    - [x] 3.3.5.
 Manually verify correct blueprint/difficulty loading.
+(PASS)
-    - [ ] 3.3.6.
+    - [x] 3.3.6.
 Record the result of the manual verification and ESLint run in a results log.
+(Logged in results.log)
     - [ ] 3.3.7.
 Commit the changes to git if all checks pass.
   - [ ] 3.4.
 Build StartScreen.js UI component to display math type, difficulty, and avatar selection options.
     - [ ] 3.4.1.
 Implement UI for math type selection.